Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

     - [X] Merge py files
 - [X] Add different launch arguments
 - ~~[ ] Add insert pages for the release of each work, to provide a "stopping point" for spoilers~~
-    - [ ] Instead, allow and remove pages based on the associated tags
+    - [X] Instead, allow and remove pages based on the associated tags
+- [ ] Possibly improve the formatting of the book / table of contents
 - [ ] Make a better looking default cover
 - [ ] Choose a license